FlyxHub/Learn-Python/Flip a Coin/instructions.md

 # Flip a Coin
 Predict the outcome of a coin flip!

-## Instructions
+## Requirements
 For this challenge, write a script to do the following:

-- Prompt the user to enter either 'heads' or 'tails'
+- Prompt the user to enter either heads or tails
 - Flip a coin, randomly choose either heads or tails
     - If the user's prediction is correct, they win!
     - If the user's preduction is incorrect, they lose.